 Carrie Jerrell: Program Director

 Carrie Jerrell is the author of the poetry collection After the Revival, 2008 winner of the Anthony Hecht Poetry Prize and published in the United States and Great Britain by Waywiser Press.
-Her poems have appeared in Image, Subtropics, The Sewanee Theological Review, and Passages North, among others.
-Current work can be seen or is forthcoming in Unsplendid, Birmingham Poetry Review, Exit 7, Zone 3, and Poem Memoir Story.
+Her poems have appeared in publications such as Image, Subtropics, Unsplendid, Birmingham Poetry Review, Exit 7, Zone 3, and Poem Memoir Story.
 Carrie received her M.A. from the Writing Seminars at Johns Hopkins University, and her Ph.D. in English from Texas Tech University, where she was honored as a Chancellor's Fellow.
-In addition to her Murray State activities, she serves as poetry editor for Iron Horse Literary Review and sits on the boards of 32 Poems and Measure.
+She is an associate professor at Murray State University.

-Blas Falconer is an assistant professor at Austin Peay State University, where he serves as the poetry editor of Zone 3 Magazine/Zone 3 Press.
-He is the author of The Perfect Hour and A Question of Gravity and Light, and most recently, The Foundling Wheel; listen to a live reading of the title poem "The Foundling Wheel" on the Poets & Writers magazine website.
+Blas Falconer is the author of The Perfect Hour and A Question of Gravity and Light, and most recently, The Foundling Wheel; listen to a live reading of the title poem "The Foundling Wheel" on the Poets & Writers magazine website.
+He is also the co-editor for The Other Latin@: Writing Against a Singular Identity and Mentor & Muse: Essays from Poets to Poets.
 Falconer's awards include the Maureen Egen Literary Award from Poets & Writers, the New Delta Review Eyster Prize for Poetry, the Barthelme Fellowship and a 2011 National Endowment for the Arts Fellowship.
+He currently lives in Los Angeles with his family and serves as a poetry editor for the Los Angeles Review.

 Gary Jackson was born and raised in Topeka, Kansas, and is the author of the poetry collection Missing You, Metropolis, which received the 2009 Cave Canem Poetry Prize.
 His poems have appeared in Fugue, Callaloo, Tin House, Phoebe and elsewhere.
 An MFA graduate from the University of New Mexico, Jackson currently teaches full-time at Central New Mexico Community College in Albuquerque, and is a contributing editor at Catch Up: A journal of comics and literature.
 He has been a fierce lover of comics for more than twenty years.